Introduction

 Image Resolution

-As mentioned earlier, the Olympus Camedia D-380 has a 2-megapixel image sensor.
-This means that it can produce images with a maximum resolution of 1600×1200 pixels.
-This is a relatively low resolution by today’s standards, but it was typical for an entry-level camera in 2002.
+To recap, the Olympus Camedia D-380 houses a 2-megapixel image sensor; that is, it can produce images with an allowable maximum resolution of 1600×1200 pixels.
+This is still rather low for present-day standards; however, it was an acceptable resolution for an entry-level camera in 2002.

 ISO Sensitivity